 * Listen to customers

-* Keep clear of cognitive biases like observer, selection, and confirmation biases
+* Keep clear of cognitive biases like an observer, selection, and confirmation biases

-* Run surveys and focus groups to collect as much information as possible
+* Run surveys and focus groups on collecting as much information as possible

 The end result: Entrepreneurs view customers interviews as